-There were no changes in the Company's approach to capital management during the year ended October 31, 2024.
+There were no changes in the Company's approach to capital management during the three months ended January 31, 2025.
 The Company manages its capital structure and makes adjustments to it, based on the funds available to the Company, in order to support the acquisition, exploration and evaluation of mineral properties.
 The capital of the Company consists of capital stock and equity reserves.
 The Board of Directors does not establish quantitative return on capital criteria for the Company's management, but rather relies on the expertise of management to sustain future development of the business.